sandreas/m4b-tool/README.md

       --fix-mime-type                            try to fix MIME-type (e.g. from video/mp4 to audio/mp4) - this is needed for some players to prevent an empty video window
   -o, --output-file=OUTPUT-FILE                  output file
       --include-extensions[=INCLUDE-EXTENSIONS]  comma separated list of file extensions to include (others are skipped) [default: "aac,alac,flac,m4a,m4b,mp3,oga,ogg,wav,wma,mp4"]
-  -m, --musicbrainz-id=MUSICBRAINZ-ID            musicbrainz id so load chapters from
+  -m, --musicbrainz-id=MUSICBRAINZ-ID            musicbrainz id to load chapters from
       --no-conversion                            skip conversion (destination file uses same encoding as source - all encoding specific options will be ignored)
       --batch-pattern[=BATCH-PATTERN]            multiple batch patterns that can be used to merge all audio books in a directory matching the given patterns (e.g. %a/%t for author/title) - parameter --output-file must be a directory (multiple values allowed)
       --dry-run                                  perform a dry run without converting all the files in batch mode (requires --batch-pattern)